RoNoLo/json-query/README.md

 ```
 ## Limitations

-Because of the nature of multidimensional arrays querys which are very deep into the structure
+Because of the nature of multidimensional arrays querys which are very deep into the structure, the
-can result in responses with multidimensional arrays.
-See example with 'persons.hobby.type' as
+result will be with multidimensional arrays.
+See example with 'persons.hobby.type' as the query.
-the query.